HiroTex/OSD-XMB/README.md

         - `Air Paint`, resembling one of the PS3's default Themes.
         - `PSX`, based on the appearance of the XMB Dashboard of the DESR PSX Console.

+- **Network Connection**:
+    - OSD-XMB can connect to the Internet by using the "Network Settings" on the "Settings" category.
+    - While you are connected to the net, OSD-XMB can fetch Game Artwork from [this database](https://github.com/HiroTex/OSD-XMB-ARTDB).
+    - To automatically download game artwork, do not open the "Playstation" and/or "Playstation 2" game folders before initializing the Network.
+After you have initialized the Network, you can navigate your games and the App will automatically start downloading available artwork from the Database.
+If you have already opened the game folders then you have to manually update the game artwork through the "Update Game Resources" item on the "Network" category.
+    - To manually download Game Artwork by using the "Update Game Resources" item on the "Network" category, your games must be already identified (their Game-ID must be displayed below the game's Name).

 ## Instructions

 -	It is suggested, but not necessary, to place these files inside a folder on a Memory Card and launch it from there, since the App can be set to auto-boot using FMCB: